ayaghini/ayaghini.github.io/_posts/2020-03-08-EviroSense.markdown

 # EnviroSense, an STM 32 Base Environmental Monitoring System

 I started working on this project back when I was in Edmonton.
-There was couple of attemts failed because of complexities involved.
+There was couple of attempts failed because of complexities involved.
 After COVID-19 I was able to save couple of hours every day not forcing to commute to work which helped me finish this project.

 The system measures following parameters:
 1. Temperature
 2. Humidity
-3. Barometer presure
+3. Barometer pressure
 4. CO2
 5. PM1.0, PM2.0, and P.M10
 6. Light intensity level
 7. Sound noise level

+## My Take
+The PMS7003 was easy to work with somehow reliable results, its physical connection was hard to integrate though and needed some hacks.

+I was surprised by the STM32 power and number of connections, it is not easy to program it but since integration with Arduino IDE it is now much easier and libraries are more accessible.

+The NRF24 is operating at 2.4 GHz and I found them easy to work with thanks to [MySensor](https://www.mysensors.org).
+Consider advancements such as ESP32, I cannot think of using them in my future projects!

+I am planing to keep the station running from my balcony and compare the result with the one of City of North Vancouver air monitoring system.

 ## System Architecture
 ![Architect](/assets/img/2system.png)